 Understanding Your Lab Tests: Antinuclear Antibody Test (ANA) and Autoimmunity

-In today’s article, we’ll look at the specific health issues that the Antinuclear Antibody Test can help us detect and how to optimize your levels and (ideally) prevent disease.
+In today's article, we'll look at the specific wellness challenges that the Antinuclear Antibody Test can help us detect and how to optimize your levels and (ideally) support your body's natural healing abilities.

 Who Should Get an Antinuclear Antibody Test?

-It’s important to understand that this test does not diagnose autoimmune disease (and it’s not the only autoimmune marker), but rather it acts as a general, predictive test—giving us clues into your body’s level of inflammation, immune system stability and whether you’re trending toward a possible, future condition.
+It's important to understand that this test does not diagnose autoimmune conditions (and it's not the only autoimmune marker), but rather it acts as a general, predictive test—giving us clues into your body's level of inflammation, immune system stability and whether you're trending toward a possible future challenge.

-kNew Health members receive an Antinuclear Antibody Test as part of their initial lab work.
+Knew Health Members receive an Antinuclear Antibody Test as part of their initial blood work.

 What Are the Optimal/Functional Levels?